joseriveraphd/cyclistic_r_tableau/README.md

 In the following geospatial graph of the top stations (in number of rides), each circle represents a station.
 The size of circles represents the amount of outgoing rides for a given station.

-Group 1, stations near the shore, are much more popular with casual riders

 <p align="center">
 <img src="cyclisticreport_files/casual_stations.png" style="width:70.0%" />